echogarden-project/echogarden/docs/Options.md

 * `elevenLabs.similarityBoost`: similarity boost

 Google Translate:
 * `googleTranslate.tld`: top level domain to to connect to.
-Can change the dialect of the voices for a small number or voices.
+Can change the dialect for a small number or voices.
 For example `us` gives American English for `en`, while `com` gives British English for `en`.
 Defaults to `us`

 Microsoft Edge:
 * `microsoftEdge.trustedClientToken`: trusted client token (required).
 A special token required to use the service